 To change your email address, first add a new one, then remove your old one.

-Where to access add and remove emails
+How to add and remove emails

-Add an Email Address
+Add an email address

 When you add a second email address to your Asana account, you will be asked to verify your identity by re-authenticating your Asana account.
 This means that you will have to re-login with the existing email address in order to add a new one.